Affordable Care Act Vision Coverage

 Indemnity Health Insurance is a traditional insurance plan which allows policyholders to choose which medical providers they access.

-Health Maintenance Organization (HMO) is a network of healthcare providers which provide policyholders with discounted rates.
+Health Maintenance Organization (HMO) is a network of healthcare providers that provide policyholders with discounted rates.
 However, policyholders’ access to care is restricted to the providers within the HMO.

 Preferred Provider Organization (PPO) is a group of providers much like an HMO, except that policyholders have the option of paying more to receive care from medical practitioners outside of the PPO’s network.